CamStan/test-docs/unifycr-docs/docs/testing.rst

 directory.
 Individual tests may be run by hand.
 The test ``0001-setup.t`` should normally be run first to start the UnifyCR daemon.

-The tests in https://github.com/LLNL/UnifyCR/tree/dev/t are run automatcially by `Travis CI`_ along with the :ref:`style checks <style-check-label>` when a pull request is created or updated.
+The tests in https://github.com/LLNL/UnifyCR/tree/dev/t are run automatically by `Travis CI`_ along with the :ref:`style checks <style-check-label>` when a pull request is created or updated.
 All pull requests must pass these tests before they will be accepted.